sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/do_not_run_out_of_STEAM.md

 ### Mitigation Strategies

-* **Use Tactically:** Apply the framework selectively to important decisions, or when you are stuck in a rut, rather than using it for every minor choice.
+* **Selective Application**: Consider applying the STEAM framework only to significant decisions or when you feel stuck.
+This ensures that the benefits of the framework are realized without overwhelming daily decision-making processes.
-* **Balanced Focus:** While using the framework, remind yourself to consider other important factors beyond the STEAM resources to avoid narrow decision-making.
+* **Simplification**: For individuals or teams who prefer a minimalistic approach, consider simplifying the framework or adapting it to reduce complexity and effort.
-* **Peer Feedback:** Incorporate feedback from peers or mentors to reduce subjectivity and biases in the resource assessment process.
+* **Integration with Intuition**: Encourage a blend of structured and intuitive decision-making, allowing for flexibility in fast-paced environments while still benefiting from the framework's thoroughness.
-* **Flexibility:** Adapt the framework to fit your personal decision-making style, allowing for intuitive adjustments while maintaining the structured approach.
+* **Peer Collaboration**: To mitigate subjectivity and biases, incorporate feedback from peers or mentors during the assessment process.
+This can help refine the resource evaluation and lead to more balanced decisions.

 ## Examples